 The College offers online resources for students.
-The MyRCC tab on the College's website provides a central location for students to access their email account, emergency notification, Moodle, Writing Center, as well as access to their student record information in Web Advisor.
+The MyRCC tab on the College's website provides a central location for students to access their email account, emergency notification, Moodle, Writing Center, as well as access to their student record information in Self-Service.
 Students may access SmartThinking, an online tutoring service, through Moodle.
 It provides real-time assistance in Math, Science, Spanish, Career Writing & Interviewing, Writing, Business, and Computers & Technology.
 This service provides drop-in sessions, ability to schedule a future session, and ask a question.
-Turn-It-In.com is another online resource free to students.
-This tool assists students with developing good habits regarding proper documentation when writing.